 Steven Stavrou is Manager, Business Development for TCTMD and is responsible for TCTMD's online marketing initiatives.
 Steven began in the medical research field, conducting research at NYU in Mass Spectrometry and at Binghamton University in Neuropsychology.
 He spent 4 years managing a portfolio of websites related to lifestyle, travel, and entrepreneurship.
 Steven received dual Bachelor’s degrees in Biological Anthropology and Communications from Binghamton University.
 He also received an MBA in Marketing and Global Management from Babson College where he studied digital marketing and healthcare innovation in emerging markets.

-Yulieth Plata is Content Management Associate for TCTMD.
+Yulieth Plata is Manager, Content & Operations of TCTMD.
 Yulieth has worked for digital and news departments for the last seven years writing and editing news stories, launching new websites and implementing CMS platforms.
-Prior to CRF, she worked for Univision where she managed news, sports, entertainment, health and lifestyle web content.
+Prior to CRF, she worked for Univision where she managed news, sports, entertainment, health, and lifestyle web content.
 She also oversaw live content for the 2014 World Cup across all platforms.
 Yulieth holds a degree in Communications and Journalism from the University Pontificia Bolivariana in Colombia.

 Abigail Zolotarsky is Digital Marketing Associate at TCTMD.
 She completed her undergraduate degree in English at New York University's College of Arts and Sciences with additional focus in both computer science and child-adolescent psychology.
 Her studies have taken her abroad to China, where she studied mobile app design at New York University Shanghai.
 Prior to joining TCTMD, she managed digital marketing and user experience design initiatives for a number of lifestyle and tech start-ups based in New York City.